 District 11: Lafourche Parish – The area of Cut Off (70345) north of the South Lafourche Bridge as divided by East 90th Street along Hwy.
 308 and Tarpon Pass between LA 1 and Hwy.
 3235, Larose (70373), Lockport (70374), Mathews (70375), Gheens (70355), Raceland (70394) and Thibodaux (70301)

 Dixie currently resides in Raceland, Louisiana.
 During her time on council, she hopes to get more programs to bridge the gap between our Elders and our Youth.
 She would also love to finish the Historical Site Preservation for the Golden Meadow Office and aim towards federal recognition.
-On her free time, she likes to travel her two boys, read, write, sew, and create artsy items.
+In her free time, she likes to travel with her two boys, read, write, sew, and create artsy items.
 Some of her traditional talents include regalia making, beading, and dancing.

 Dixie was Jr. Miss UHN from 2001 to 2004.
 She also works for the Lafourche Parish Indian Ed as needed for camps and cultural events.

 C: (985) 414-2039